-Your course grade is based on your total points score for the four exams on which you did the best.
-We drop your lowest exam grade.
-We add together all the points you earned on the remaining four exams, then we divide by 4 to yield a percentage score.
+Your course grade is based on your exam performance.
+We add together all the points you earned on the four exams, then we divide by 4 to yield a percentage score.
 This percentage score is represented as a letter grade for the course using the following grade distribution: